Meghnaaryasri/UMBC-DATA606-Capstone/data/Report.md

 | `Violation Type` | Classification of the violation (e.g., Citation). |

 ### Target Variable
 - **Violation Type**: This column is used as the target variable for predictions.
-It categorizes the type of violation, such as 'Citation', 'Warning', 'SERO'.
+It categorizes the type of violation, such as 'Citation', 'Warning', 'ESERO', SERO'.

 ### Dimensions
 - **Number of Rows**: 132,728